MrCordeiro/mlops-zoomcamp/cohorts/2023/01-intro/homework.md

 * 2
 * 155
 * 345
-* 515
+* 515 (Correct answer)
 * 715

 ## Q5.
 Training a model

 Now let's use the feature matrix from the previous step to train a model.

 * Train a plain linear regression model with default parameters
 * Calculate the RMSE of the model on the training data

 What's the RMSE on train?

-* 6.99
+* 6.99 (Correct answer)
 * 11.99
 * 16.99
 * 21.99

 ## Q6.
 Evaluating the model

 Now let's apply this model to the validation dataset (February 2022).

 What's the RMSE on validation?

-* 7.79
+* 7.79 (Correct answer)
 * 12.79
 * 17.79
 * 22.79